 A strong working relationship with our sister organization, the Ontario Arts Council (OAC), brings additional value to our administration of awards and scholarships.
 For some awards, we work closely with OAC staff and use their peer assessment principle in developing criteria and in administering the selection process.

 The Ontario Arts Foundation operates with a small staff and a 15-member volunteer board.
-For more information about the Ontario Arts Foundation and its proven track record in managing endowments, please contact Alan Walker, Executive Director, or refer to our website
+For more information about the Ontario Arts Foundation and its proven track record in managing endowments, please contact Bruce Bennett, Executive Director, or refer to our website

 Audited Financial Statements FY 2021 (PDF)